jojusimz/GEMINI/README.md

 # How JO-TLM-Simulator works ?

-# What is JO-TLM-Simulator is capable of doing at present ?
+# What the present released JO-TLM-Simulator is capable of achieving ?

 # Continued developments